 Probation is one type of sentence that the state of California imposes in place of, or in addition to, jail time.
-Being placed on probation means that your prison sentence has been suspended and will remain so as long as you fulfill several stipulations, which are otherwise known as probation terms.
+Being placed on probation means that your prison sentence has been suspended.
+Your sentence will remain suspended as long as you fulfill several stipulations, otherwise known as probation terms.

 However, failure to follow the terms will result in a violation of your probation.
-Based on the type of violation—if it’s technical or substantive—you could be in danger of being arrested and serving your original sentence.
-What’s more, if the violation is considered substantive, then you might be facing new criminal charges.
+Based on the type of violation—if it is technical or substantive—you could be in danger of being arrested and serving your original sentence.
+What is more, if the violation is considered substantive, you might face new criminal charges.

-What Happens When You’re Accused of Violating Probation?
+What Happens if I am Accused of Violating Probation?

 If you are accused of violating your probation, you can be arrested based on the information provided by the DA or your probation officer.
-An arrest warrant can be released by the court or you can be ordered to make an appearance on a specific date for a probation violation hearing.
+The court can release an arrest warrant, or you can be ordered to make an appearance on a specific date for a probation violation hearing.